 Lichtman said PWCC has been notifying those who purchased impacted cards and issuing refunds for that were believed to be trimmed or re-colored.
 One such notice obtained by Sports Collectors Daily earlier this month is below.

 Several months ago, a small group of collectors on the Blowout Cards forum began researching and identifying a large number of current and vintage cards that were purchased through PWCC or in other auctions, cracked out of their grading company holders, altered in some fashion, then re-graded by one of the hobby’s three main authenticators and sold again, usually for a significant profit.
-The “before” and “after” pictures in many cases were undeniable.
-The card doctors appeared to be consigning a large volume of cards exclusively through PWCC’s platform.
+The “before” and “after” pictures in many cases looked to be undeniable.
+The card doctors appeared to be consigning a large volume of cards through PWCC’s platform.

 The Blowout members have identified several people who appear to be connected to the purchase and sale of those cards, but thus far, no charges have been filed.
-That will likely change now that the FBI is actively investigating what could be the largest case of fraud in the history of the hobby.
+That could change now that the FBI is actively investigating what could be the largest case of fraud in the history of the hobby.
 While much of the focus has been on vintage cards that have been altered, Lichtman has stated on the Net54 board that he believes the size of the fraud involving current era cards will “dwarf the vintage losses.”

 In numerous forum posts over the last few months, Lichtman had repeatedly accused his new client of fraud, poking fun at PWCC’s “marketplace tenets” which were aimed at clarifying PWCC’s views on what constitutes an altered card.

 “Very similar to Doug Allen: is convinced he’s smarter than everyone he’s defrauding and refuses to keep his mouth shut, insisting upon trying to lie his way out of this.
 Which of course will come back to bite him,” Lichtman stated on May 19.

 “I’d like to clean up as much of this mess as possible and provide some clarity,” he stated Monday.